Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ready-made vegetarian food with eye-catching colors

-Ms. Tran Thi Thanh Huyen, owner of a stall specializing in selling vegetarian food on Facebook with more than 15,000 followers, said: “Since the first day of the fourth lunar month, orders have increased 4-5 times compared to normal days.
-On average, I sell more than 30 vegetarian trays a day, not to mention individual portions such as spring rolls, pork rolls, vegetarian hot pot...
+Ms. Tran Thi Thanh Huyen, owner of a stall selling vegetarian food on Facebook with more than 15,000 followers, said: “Since the first day of the fourth lunar month, orders have increased 4-5 times compared to normal days.
+On average, I sell more than 30 vegetarian dishes every day, not including individual portions such as spring rolls, pork rolls, vegetarian hot pot...
 Customers are mainly working people who do not have time, so they order to worship at home or bring to the temple.”

-According to Ms. Huyen, the best-selling item this year is the Southern-style vegetarian feast, which includes dishes such as oyster mushroom salad, taro curry, vegetarian roast meat, spring rolls, soft tofu with mushroom sauce, and mung bean dessert.
-To ensure quality, she starts preparing the food at 4 a.m. and promises to deliver within the city within 3 hours of finishing cooking.
+According to Ms. Huyen, the best-selling item this year is the Southern-style vegetarian feast, which includes dishes such as oyster mushroom salad, taro curry, vegetarian roast meat, spring rolls, soft tofu with mushroom sauce and mung bean dessert.
+To ensure quality, she starts preparing the food at 4 a.m. and commits to delivering within the city within 3 hours of cooking.

 In addition to professional businesses, the online market also sees the participation of many seasonal individuals.
 They take advantage of the holiday season to make vegetarian food at home and sell it on social networks or in groups such as "Homemade Kitchen", "Vegetarian Market", "Clean Food for Vu Lan - Buddha's Birthday"...